xmihol00/visual_calc/README.md

 ``python3 final.py -eMC                         `` - Evaluates the recursive CNN on augmented and not augmented data sets and plots a bar plot of Levenshtein distances.

 ## Running the demo application
-``python GUI.py`` - Runs the graphical interface which allows you to select an image with equations and compute the equations within it.
+``python3 GUI.py`` - Runs the graphical interface which allows you to select an image with equations and calculate their results.
 We also provide testing images in the ``testing/`` directory and its subdirectories with the GUI script.

 ### Screenshots of the GUI
 | ![](screenshots/GUI_start.png) | ![](screenshots/GUI_select_file.png) | ![](screenshots/GUI_results.png) |